eugenia1984/english/glossary.md

 `I'll touch base with you later about the meeting.` -> you'll contact this person later to talk about the meeting.

-- **to wear** too many hats is an idiom that means to have many different roles or responsibilities.
+- **to wear**: too many hats is an idiom that means to have many different roles or responsibilities.

-- **To work properly** means to function correctly or as expected.
+- **To work properly**: means to function correctly or as expected.
 Example: ``It's important that all machines work properly for safety.``

-- **training session** is a period of time dedicated to learning new skills or information.
+- **training session**: is a period of time dedicated to learning new skills or information.
 It's like a class.
 For instance, attending a training session on communication means going to a class to learn about communication.

-- **Two blocks away** means that you need to walk past two street corners to get to a place.
+- **two blocks away**: means that you need to walk past two street corners to get to a place.
 It's a short walk in a city.

-- **Trends** are popular styles or ideas that many people are talking about or doing.
+- **trends**: are popular styles or ideas that many people are talking about or doing.
 The word trend in the singular becomes trends in the plural.
 For example:

 ``One current trend is using eco-friendly products`` (singular).